 The People, Culture and Governance Division provides executive leadership and strategic direction to a diverse range of professional advisory services to enable and support the achievement of NSW Health’s strategic objectives to meet the needs of health service management and delivery in NSW.

-The Health System Strategy and Planning Division is responsible to the Secretary for strategic health policy development, interjurisdictional negotiations and funding strategies including activity based management, systemwide planning of health services including mental health, capital planning and investment, systems integration, setting the strategic direction for maternal, child, youth and paediatric health policy and working across government agencies to respond to many intractable social issues.
+The Health System Strategy and Patient Experience Division is responsible to the Secretary for strategic health policy development, interjurisdictional negotiations and funding strategies including activity based management, systemwide planning of health services including mental health, capital planning and investment, systems integration, setting the strategic direction for maternal, child, youth and paediatric health policy and working across government agencies to respond to many intractable social issues.

 In line with managing government relations, the division also supports the Health Chief Executives Forum and the NSW Health Ministerial Advisory Committee.
 The division also supports the NSW Health response to aged care and disability reforms and works with the Australian Government, local health districts and other key providers to influence and respond to reforms in the aged care and disability sectors.